Connecting a pen display with USB-C

 * The size of the pen display affects how much power is needed.

-* At 16", some pen displays require additional power usually from a power adapter that is plugged into a wall.
+* At 16 inches, some pen displays need additional power from a wall adapter.

 ## USB-C Port preference